Generic Name: ziv-aflibercept (ziv a-FLIB-er-sept)

 - Wound healing problems—Use with caution.
 May make these conditions worse.

-A nurse or other trained health professional will give you ziv-aflibercept in a hospital or cancer treatment center. ziv-aflibercept is given through a needle placed in a vein and is given together with other cancer medicines.
+A nurse or other trained health professional will give you ziv-aflibercept in a hospital or cancer treatment center.
+Ziv-aflibercept is given through a needle placed in a vein for at least 1 hour and is given together with other cancer medicines every 2 weeks.

 Your doctor will want to check your progress at regular visits to see if the medicine is working properly and to decide if you should continue to receive it.